senad96/Exoplanet-Detection/README.md

 # Transit Exoplanet Detection via Machine Learning

 Scientists use data collected by space telescopes to find new information that allows us to learn more about the universe.
-In particular, the NASA Kepler space telescope has been collecting light from thousands of stars for many years to detect the presence of exoplanets.
-An exoplanet is a planet that orbits around a star, just like the Earth.
-However, these systems are hundreds or thousands of light years away from Earth, so it is essential to have tools that allow us to understand if the presence of exoplanets is likely.

-The data collected by spatial telescopes is huge and the new Artificial Intelligence techniques allow an advanced data analysis and powerful predictive models.
-In this project we used a dataset from the kaggle site, which coming from the Mikulski Archive, a large archive of astronomical data.
+The NASA Kepler space telescope has been collecting light from thousands of stars for many years to detect the presence of exoplanets.

+An exoplanet is a planet that orbits a star, just like the Earth; however these systems are hundreds or thousands of light years away from Earth, so it is essential to have tools that can assist scientists in understanding whether a given star is likely to have exoplanets.
+The data collected by space telescopes is huge and new artificial intelligence techniques enable advanced data analysis and powerful predictive models.

-First of all, I’m going to apply different feature engineering techniques to the dataset and then we'll present 2 models ( SVC and a CNN ) which will be used for classifying the brightness flux of stars.
+In this project we used a dataset from the kaggle site, coming from the Mikulski Archive, a large archive of astronomical data for classifying the light curve of the stars to check the presence of the exoplanets.
+First of all, we’re going to apply different feature engineering techniques to the dataset and then we will present a neural network ( CNN ), which is the state of the art in Deep Learning for time series classification ( TSC ), and a SVC model which will be used for classifying the brightness flux of stars.
+We will compare these 2 models in this task and we’ll show how a deep learning approach in this problem achieves a great performance.
+Since the measure of brightness is a standard in these applications, these predictive models can be useful for future works with other and new larger dataset.
-In particular, the models were used to analyze the curve light of over 5000 stars trying to reach a high accuracy, in the end we will show which are the best models for the classification of this problem.